awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 ## February 2020 Update<a name="feb20-release-notes"></a>

-The following update was released in February 2020:
+The following updates were released in February 2020:

 ### Service Quotas<a name="feb20-networking"></a>
 + Adjusted [Amazon Connect Service Quotas](amazon-connect-service-limits.md) for new accounts\.